Samaritans for children is a member christian community

 support our children and beneficiaries.

-Samaritans for children assist orphans and vulnerable children who are needy, with HIV We also carry out promotion of Samaritan for children clubs in schools with spreading the gospel to these children and youths.
+Samaritans for children assist orphans and vulnerable children who are needy, those that are We also carry out promotion of Samaritan for children clubs in schools with spreading the gospel to these children and youths.

 We support schools in spiritual career guidance with support in bible supplies